AdobeDocs/experience-manager-65.sv-SE/help/assets/search-assets.md

 ### Söka efter resurser i Content Finder vid redigering av webbsidor {#contentfinder}

-Författare kan använda Content Finder för att söka i DAM-databasen efter relevanta resurser och använda resurserna på de webbsidor de skapar.
-Upphovsmannen kan också använda funktionen Anslutna resurser för att söka efter resurser som är tillgängliga på en AEM-fjärrdistribution.
-Författare kan sedan använda dessa resurser på webbsidor på en lokal AEM-distribution.
-Se [Använda fjärrresurser](/help/assets/use-assets-across-connected-assets-instances.md#use-remote-assets).
+Authors can use Content Finder to search the DAM repository for the relevant assets and use the assets in the web pages they create.
+Upphovsmannen kan också använda funktionen Anslutna resurser för att söka efter resurser som är tillgängliga i en fjärrdistribution av Experience Manager.
+Authors can then use these assets in web pages on a local Experience Manager deployment.
+See [use remote assets](/help/assets/use-assets-across-connected-assets-instances.md#use-remote-assets).

-### Sök i samlingar {#collections}
+### Search collections {#collections}

-AEM-sökfunktionen stöder sökning efter samlingar och sökning efter resurser i en samling.
-Se [söksamlingar](/help/assets/managing-collections-touch-ui.md).
+Experience Manager search capability supports searching for collections and searching for assets within a collection.
+See [search collections](/help/assets/managing-collections-touch-ui.md).

-## Resursväljaren {#assetselector}
+## Asset Picker {#assetselector}

-Med Resursväljaren kan du söka efter, filtrera och bläddra bland DAM-resurser på ett speciellt sätt.
-Resursväljaren finns på `https://[aem-server]:[port]/aem/assetpicker.html`.
-Du kan hämta metadata för resurser som du väljer med den här funktionen.
-Du kan starta det med begärandeparametrar som stöds, till exempel resurstyp (bild, video, text) och markeringsläge (enstaka eller flera markeringar).
-De här parametrarna anger kontexten för resursväljaren för en viss sökinstans och förblir intakta genom hela markeringen.
+Asset Picker lets you search, filter, and browse the DAM assets in a special way.
+Asset Picker is available at `https://[aem-server]:[port]/aem/assetpicker.html`.
+You can fetch the metadata of assets that you select using this functionality.
+You can launch it with supported request parameters, such as asset type (image, video, text) and selection mode (single or multiple selections).
+These parameters set the context of the asset Picker for a particular search instance and remains intact throughout the selection.

 Resursväljaren använder HTML5- `Window.postMessage` meddelandet för att skicka data för den valda resursen till mottagaren.
 Resursväljaren fungerar bara i bläddringsläget och fungerar bara med omsökningsresultatsidan.